-Large homes are already allowed to be built in every community.
-As long as a home is within the allowable height and lot coverage allowed, it can be approved by The City.
-Some communities are already seeing older bungalows being torn down and replaced with larger homes, and this is allowed throughout the city.
-Over 500 new single-detached homes have been built in the Westbrook Communities in the last 20 years, often replacing smaller bungalows with larger new homes.
+Three-storey homes are already allowed to be built in every community.
+As long as a home is within the height and lot coverage allowed, it can be approved by The City.
+Some communities are already seeing older bungalows being torn down and replaced with three-storey homes, and this is allowed throughout the city.
+Over 550 new single-detached homes have been built in the Heritage Communities in the last 20 years, often replacing smaller bungalows with larger new homes.